mondok/ClassGenerator/README.md

 * Windows (because WPF)

 ## Building
 Clone this repository, open it in Visual Studio, and build it.
+Alternatively, you can grab the executable from the Distribution folder.